christofersimbar/WannaMineCleaner/README.md

 Modify *main.ps1* to match the malicous class and instance name in your environment.

-In my environment the malware use **Win32_Services** for its malicious class name.
-I found it by analyzing the decoded script source code.
+In my environment this malware uses **Win32_Services** for its malicious class name.
+I found it by analyzing payload source code.
 ```
 Invoke-Command -ComputerName $namaserver {Remove-WmiObject -Namespace root\default -Class Win32_Services}
 ```

-For EventFilter instance name, the malware use **DSM Event Log Filter**.
-Change this to one you found in payload source code.
+For EventFilter instance name, this malware uses **DSM Event Log Filter**.
+Change this to the one you found in payload source code.
 ```
 Invoke-Command -ComputerName $namaserver {Get-WmiObject __EventFilter -Namespace root\subscription | Where-Object {$_.name -match 'DSM Event Log Filter'} | Remove-WmiObject}
 ```

-For EventConsumer instance name, the malware use **DSM Event Log Consumer**.
+For EventConsumer instance name, this malware uses **DSM Event Log Consumer**.
 Change this to the one you found in payload source code.
 ```
 Invoke-Command -ComputerName $namaserver {Get-WmiObject CommandLineEventConsumer -Namespace root\subscription | Where-Object {$_.name -match 'DSM Event Log Consumer'} | Remove-WmiObject}
 ```